Viscerally/http-notes/README.md

 ### Content Body

 When sending a response the content body is usually a representation of the resource being asked for.
-This is how a document made of HTML, Image, JSON, JS, or CSS can be served.
+This is how a document made up of HTML, Image, JSON, JS, or CSS can be served.

 ## Bonus